Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 ## Unfixed Bugs

 My learning has limited my use of the hamburger for smaller devices.
 It works nicely to open the menu up, but a tap of the hamburger again should close the menu down again.
-It does not do this and the link has to be selected to enable the user to exit out of it.
+It does not do this, and the link has to be selected to enable the user to exit out of it.
 From my research it seems that all the streamline methods are using JavaScript and I am yet to learn this.

 \